nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 - When editing the event, specifying `n/` with a `Name` will append this new name to the current list rather than replace the previous names.
 This is to facilitate the user to assign more persons without accidentally deleting the previous persons assigned.
   - To un-assign a `Person`, the user must manually specify `u/` with the `Name` to un-assign the `Person` from the `Event`.
+  - The `ModelManager` will perform checks on whether the names supplied are valid, i.e the `Name` currently exists in FumbleLog, and that the `Name` is currently assigned to the `Event`.

 [Scroll back to Table of Contents](#table-of-contents)